Exhibit Expansion Initiative, 2013-2015

 Additional features of the exhibit redesign will allow CWS to place on display some of the remarkable examples of quill- and beadwork from the Blue Cloud Abbey — American Indian Culture Research Center Collection.
 The exhibits will also introduce visitors to authors O.E.
 Rolvaag, Herbert Krause, and Frederick Manfred, whose lives are intertwined with CWS and whose writings help define the Northern Plains region.
 The images presented here are conceptual drawings for the Fantle and Froiland Plains Indian Galleries.

 With gifts in hand approaching $200,000 and completion of the concept design phase, CWS is proceeding with the next phase of the Exhibit Expansion Initiative—design development.
 This phase has several stages—design development I & II, pre-production, production, and installation.
 The initiative will significantly impact three museum exhibit areas and will require considerable staff involvement throughout the forthcoming twelve-month period.
+Follow the progress of the Fantle Gallery portion of the project on the CWS Facebook page.

 The Center gratefully recognizes the following for their financial support of the Exhibit Expansion Initiative: Lynn and Barbara Aspaas, L.M.
 Baylor, Shon Cronk, Verna Berg Estate, Gary and Kathy Conradi, Virginia Dettman Charitable Foundation/SFACF, Ruth Dunmire (in memory of Ray Dunmire), Elizabeth Gutch, Howard and Eunice Hovland, Gil and Lillian Johnsson, Gerry and Robert Law, Gordon (’57-59) and Joan (’59) Nelson Family, Ronald R. Nelson Trust, Larry Ness, Gary and Roseann Olson, Richard and Tammy Otten (in honor of Lynn and Barbara Aspaas), Lynwood Oyos, Darwin and Jane Sletten, Charline Smith, and attendees of the June Event in 2013 and 2014.
 If you would like to make a gift to the exhibit initiative, please contact Executive Director Harry Thompson.